Home » New York Mafia Locations » This Location

 Who killed Roy DeMeo?

-According to a number of mob sources, Roy DeMeo was killed by Joseph Testa and Anthony Senter, who were senior members of his own crew.
+DeMeo was reportedly killed by Joseph Testa and Anthony Senter, who were two senior members of his own crew.

-When Gambino boss Paul Castellano first ordered the hit, he struggled to find someone to carry it out.
+When Gambino boss Paul Castellano first ordered the hit, he struggled to find someone who was willing to take on the job.

-In one bugged conversation, it was noted that even John Gotti was hesitant to take the job.
+In one bugged conversation, it was noted that even John Gotti was hesitant to take the contract.

 Castellano reportedly wanted to wipe out the entire DeMeo crew because they had turned into a bloodthirsty gang of "serial killers."

-Their eagerness to kill anyone who crossed them was proving to be bad for business.
+Their eagerness to kill was proving to be very bad for business.

 In 1983, Catellano's protege, Frank DeCicco, approached Testa and Senter and told them that there was a contract on their heads.
-During this meeting, he promised that their lives would be spared if they agreed to take out DeMeo.
+During the meeting, he promised them that their lives would be spared if they agreed to take out their boss.

-By that stage, it is likely that Testa and Senter had their own worries about their boss' legal woes.
-At the time, it was common knowledge that he was the target of a large federal investigation.
+It is likely that Testa and Senter had their own worries about DeMeo's legal problem, as it was common knowledge that he was the target of a large federal investigation.
 If he agreed to turn state witness, the entire crew would spend the rest of their lives behind bars.

 On January 10th, 1983, the two men lured their boss to a "meeting" at a house in the Canarsie neighborhood of Brooklyn.